Partial Gromov-Wasserstein Metric: Introduction

 Regarding the first aspect, many applications in machine learning involve comparing non-negative measures (often empirical measures) with varying total amounts of mass, e.g., domain adaptation \cite{fatras2021unbalanced}.
 Moreover, OT distances (or dissimilarity measures) are often not robust against outliers and noise, resulting in potentially high transportation costs for outliers.
 Many recent publications have focused on variants of the OT problem that allow for comparing non-negative measures with unequal mass.
-For instance, the optimal partial transport problem \cite{caffarelli2010free,figalli2010optimal,figalli2010new}, Kantorovich--Rubinstein norm \cite{guittet2002extended,heinemann2023kantorovich,lellmann2014imaging}, and the Hellinger--Kantorovich distance \cite{chizat2018interpolating,Liero2018Optimal}.
-These methods fall under the broad category of ``unbalanced optimal transport'' \cite{chizat2018unbalanced,Liero2018Optimal}.
+For instance, the optimal partial transport problem \cite{figalli2010optimal,caffarelli2010free,figalli2010new, nguyen2024POT,georgiou2008metrics,piccoli2014generalized}, Kantorovich--Rubinstein norm \cite{guittet2002extended,heinemann2023kantorovich,lellmann2014imaging}, and the Hellinger--Kantorovich distance \cite{chizat2018interpolating,Liero2018Optimal}.
+Recent works formulating the metric properties of partial OT with total variation constraints include \cite{raghvendra2024new,nietert2023robust}.
+These methods fall under the broad category of ``unbalanced optimal transport.''
+In this regard, we also highlight \cite{balaji2020robust,nguyen2023unbalanced,le2021robust}, which enhance OT's robustness in the presence of outliers.